tonyspiro/progressive-image/README.md

 This creates a "blur" to "in focus" effect which is a better alternative than longer loading times and visually loading down a large image.

-This serves the correct image size to the user based on their browser size, which allows for faster page load.
+This also allows for faster page load because the device will always recevive the appropriate image size.

 Easy to use:
 -------